 I would like to turn your typefaces into an embroidery format to use on my own computer for my own purposes, is that okay?

 Absolutely!
-However, you can’t resell the digital embroidery files.
+However, you can’t resell or share digital embroidery files that you’ve created.

 SVG and digital files